 Resilient Computing was founded in 2020 in order to commercialize computing technology that has been developed at Montana State University (MSU) under the direction of Professor Brock LaMeres.
 Dr. LaMeres' MSU research team has spent over a decade investigating techniques to increase the resilience of computers in adverse conditions.
 Applications of this research include high-performance space computing and malware-resistant embedded computers.

-Brock LaMeres is the founder and Chief Technology Officer (CTO) of Resilient Computing.
-Brock is a Professor of Electrical & Computer Engineering at Montana State University (MSU) where his research focus is on novel computer architectures.
+Brock LaMeres is the founder and president of Resilient Computing.
+Brock is a professor of electrical & computer engineering at Montana State University (MSU) where his research focus is on novel computer architectures.

-Chris Major is the Engineering Team Lead for Resilient Computing.
+Chris Major is the principal engineer for Resilient Computing.
 He is currently the Principal Investigator on the NASA SBIR award to bring RadPC to market.
 His expertise is in FPGA design with specific focus on how to implement novel computer architectures that take advantage of the real-time configuration of the programmable FPGA fabric.

-Chris is also a Ph.D. candidate at Montana State University (MSU) with an expected graduation date in 2022.
-His dissertation focuses on how to synchronize redundant processors after unintended events such as radiation strikes or malware attacks.
+Chris received his Ph.D. in electrical engineering from Montana State University (MSU) in 2023.
+His dissertation focused on how to synchronize redundant processors after unintended events such as radiation strikes or malware attacks.